dai-shi/continuation.js/README.md

 This module allows to transform native JavaScript code into Continuation Passing Style (CPS) code in a best effort manner.
 It utilizes so-called trampoline technique to avoid the stack overflow error.
-Transforming all function into CPS is tremendously hard (or more precisely, inefficient), hence it has a fallback mechanism, that is, only supported function style is transformed into CPS and other functions are called in an original style.
+Transforming all function into CPS is not very easy, hence it has a fallback mechanism, that is, only supported function style is transformed into CPS and other functions are called in an original style.